robbytables/bug-free-invention/unit-6-flask/instructor-resources/08-next-steps/08-next-steps-slides.md

 - `brew install mongodb`
 - `brew install mongodb --devel`

+---

+## How to Get Started With PyMongo

 Start your MongoDB instance:

 - `mkdir -p /data/db`
     - Note: If that results in an error, you need different privileges.
     - Run: `sudo mkdir -p /data/db`.
 - Start your database with the Mongo daemon with the command `mongod`.

+---

+## How to Get Started With PyMongo

 Then, add some data to your database.
 Save the below to a Python file and then try making `GET` and `POST` requests!